shivani-2909/Shivani-Arora-21BHI10014/README.md

    - Capture opponent pieces.
    - Play until one player wins.

-If you encounter any issues or have suggestions for improvements, please open an issue on the [GitHub Issues page](https://github.com/yourusername/chess-like-game/issues).
+If you encounter any issues or have suggestions for improvements, please open an issue on the repository.